brooks42/pkto/README.md

 **A**: No, being a merged permanent (evolved) is not itself a copiable characteristic.
 Copies are not evolved and have evolved 0 times.

-**Q: What if Ditto copies a Pokémon with an Evolve ability?
+**Q: What if Ditto copies a Pokémon with Evolve?
 Will it flip to the other side?**

 **A**: No, cards that become copies of transforming double-faced cards do not gain the back face.
 Activating the Evolve ability will not flip the card and will not trigger abilities that care about evolution.